-Reasons: WRC-19 agenda item 1.1 is a Region 1 issue.
+Reasons: No change is proposed for Region 2.
+WRC-19 agenda item 1.1 is a Region 1 issue.
 Any changes made to the Radio Regulations under WRC-19 agenda item 1.1 must not impact the existing allocation to the Amateur Service in 50-54 MHz in Region 2, nor subject Region 2 to any changed procedural or regulatory provisions.